CymaticLabs/Unity3D.Amqp/README.md

 **Note:** This project is very new so the documentation will probably be a bit sparse until there is more time to build it up.
 The project will also be constantly adding features and may including breaking changes.
 The code is fairly well documented however so if you feel like just diving in and trying to make sense of it - go for it!
 It will still be easier than trying from scratch to get AMQP support in Unity.

 This project offers the following:
-* A Unity asset package that can be imported into Unity projects made with Unity 5.x+ that provides easy AMQP client integration (tested with Windows, macOS, and Android builds so far, Linux will likely work too, iOS planned)
+* A Unity asset package that can be imported into Unity projects made with Unity 5.5.2 that provides easy AMQP client integration (tested with Windows, macOS, Android, and iOS builds so far; Linux should work work too)
 * A custom .NET library that wraps the RabbitMQ client and provides extensibility for integrating other AMQP clients beyond RabbitMQ .NET if necessary
 * A thread-safe pattern that plays nice with Unity's game thread (out of the box the .NET RabbitMQ client cannot directly interact with Unity's game thread)
 * Unity C# source files that provide Unity-specific classes and MonoBehaviour scripts for working with AMQP including a useful diagnostics console